-Subtropical Storm Alberto: Gov. Rick Scott declares State of Emergency in Florida
+Subtropical Storm Alberto: Gov. Rick Scott declares state of emergency in Florida

-By declaring this state of emergency, Scott's office said he is ensuring that state and local government has ample time, resources and flexibility to get prepared for this storm.
+By declaring this state of emergency, Scott's office said he is ensuring that state and local government has ample time, resources and flexibility to get prepared for this storm, WFTV reported.

 This morning, I have declared a state of emergency across FL to ensure our state has the resources they need to keep their families safe and prepare for the torrential rain and severe flooding Subtropical Storm Alberto will bring. https://t.co/8yK1qdB5eD— Rick Scott (@FLGovScott) May 26, 2018

-TALKING THE TROPICS WITH MIKE: Alberto makes northward move.... heavy rain for Jacksonville... tropical storm WATCH W. coast Fl.
+TALKING THE TROPICS WITH MIKE: Alberto forms near Yucatan Peninsula - stays west of Jacksonville - heavy rain for local area

 “If any Florida family doesn’t have an emergency preparedness plan, now is the time to act.
 Remember, the track of these storms can change without notice.
 Do not think that only areas in the cone will be impacted – everyone in our state must be prepared.
 I encourage every Floridian to visit FloridaDisaster.org and get your plan before this storm hits so you can keep your family safe.
 We will continue to provide updates to Florida’s residents and visitors and do everything to prepare for and respond to this storm.”